schmelczer/great-ai/README.md

 There are other, existing solutions aiming to facilitate this phase.
 [Amazon SageMaker](https://aws.amazon.com/sagemaker) and [Seldon Core](https://www.seldon.io/solutions/open-source-projects/core) provide the most comprehensive suite of features.
 If you have the opportunity to use them, do that because they're great.

 However, [research indicates](https://great-ai.scoutinscience.com) that professionals rarely use them.
 This may be due to their inherent setup and operating complexity. **GreatAI is designed to be as simple to use as possible.** Its clear, high-level API and sensible default configuration makes it extremely easy to start using.
-Despite its relative simplicity over Seldon Core, it still implements many of the [SE4ML best-practices](https://se-ml.github.io), and thus, can meaningfully improve your deployment without requiring prohibitively large effort.
+Despite its relative simplicity over Seldon Core, it still implements many of the [SE4ML best practices](https://se-ml.github.io), and thus, can meaningfully improve your deployment without requiring prohibitively large effort.

 ## [Learn more](https://great-ai.scoutinscience.com)